Armstrong Number in Java

 The above Statement will help to call the function Recursively with the updated value.
 If we miss this statement, it will terminate after completing the first line.
 For example, if Number= 153, then the output will be 27.

 This program allows the user to enter the minimum and maximum values.
-This Java program will find the Armstrong Numbers between the Minimum and Maximum values.
+This program will find the Armstrong Numbers between the Minimum and Maximum values.

 The For Loop helps the Javac compiler iterate between Minimum and Maximum Variables.
 The iteration starts at the Minimum, and then it will not exceed the Maximum variable.